perymimon/react-anime-manager/README.md

 If you liked It added a star ⭐ to github project

 ## Welcome to React Anime Manager
-Solve the problem in React about putting animation on element that Exiting, Entering, and Moving from the JSX after the data that created them changes.

-Current solution develop using hook approaches only,So no dependency other than React.
-So in one file and ~250 lines of code it should be pretty easy to fork it out, expand it and share it back.
+React-Anime-Manager is a hook approaches npm module for React that try to solve the problem in React about direct reflecting the data to the JSX. so the object on the UI updated immediately widout the change for the developer to put some animations on them.
+A problem is especially noticeable when an element disappears from the list so there is nothing that you can create to made animation on.

 The solution un-opinionated about which methods actually used for the animation as long as it has some sort of way to tell when animation complete.

+for security, no dependency other than React! write in one file of ~250 lines of code so it should be pretty easy to fork, expand and share it back.

 # Features
 * ☔️Simple to use and understand